chekanov/GC4PhysicalConstants/README.md

 ## Using TXT data

-Much larger datasets is avaliable in the form of compressed TXT files.
+Much larger datasets are avaliable in the form of compressed TXT files.
 They are:

 ``` bash
 standard_model_snippets.txt.gz          # snippets afrer the rho-meson re-scaling